pest-parser/pest-ide-tools/TEST_CASES.md

 - Check that the unused rule diagnostic works, with and without the `pestIdeTools.alwaysUsedRuleNames` configuration.
 - Check go to definition and find references works correctly.
 - Check that renaming rules works as expected.
+- Check that inlining and extracting rules works.
 - Check the CJK characters example works.
 Attempt to hover over a CJK rule to see if the server crashes.